hjnoda/wp_mori/public_html/wp/wp-content/plugins/bottom-admin-toolbar/readme.txt

 1. Bottom Admin Toolbar in action

 == Changelog ==

+= 1.5.1 =
+* Use dynamic bar height if bigger than default size

+= 1.5 =
+* Show / Hide toolbar in administration
+* Update deprecated javascript function
+* Refacto code

 = 1.4.1 =
 * Add custom class on admin bar for compatiblity with Dynamic Plugins